-On December 19, 2011, Pothitakis Law Firm received a Decision in a case that had been pending since February of 2011.
+Pothitakis Law Firm received a favorable Decision in a case that had been pending for 10 months.
 The complexity and size of the file apparently contributed to the delay in the issuance of the Decision.

 As the battle was commencing, the Pothitakis Law Firm decided that additional medical care was needed to identify the injury as well as the permanency associated with the injury.
 The Pothitakis Law Firm sent the Claimant to a Functional Capacity Evaluation with a therapist to determine at what levels he could or could not perform work.
 Further, the Pothitakis Law Firm sent the Claimant to a board certified orthopaedic surgeon for an Independent Medical Examination.
 The Functional Capacity Evaluation was found to be valid and the orthopaedic surgeon found that the Claimant had sustained a permanent injury to his low back resulting in a 13% whole person impairment.
 Further, the board certified orthopaedic surgeon set forth permanent lifting restrictions associated with the condition.

 The insurance carrier and employer sent the Claimant through an independent medical examination, and that physician provided an opinion that the Claimant’s work injury had resolved.
 The insurance carrier and employer asked for a mediation, which was held.
 The mediation was an attempt to try and resolve the claim.
 At the mediation, the employer and insurance carrier offered approximately $20,000 to close out the claim and end the Claimant’s entitlement to any additional benefits.